“It’s impossible to tell you what I’m going to do except to say that I expect to make the best movie ever made.” – Stanley Kubrick, Oct. 20, 1971.

 By Jeremy Carr

 Jeremy Carr is a faculty associate at Arizona State University and a visiting research fellow with the ASU Center for Film, Media and Popular Culture.
-He has written for the publications Film International, CineAction, Senses of Cinema, Bright Lights Film Journal, The Moving Image, and Moving Pictures Magazine.
-Current projects include a Senses of Cinema Great Directors profile on Roman Polanski and a book on Stanley Kubrick.
+He has written for the publications Cineaste, Film International, CineAction, Senses of Cinema, MUBI's Notebook, Bright Lights Film Journal, The Moving Image, and Moving Pictures Magazine.
+Current projects include Senses of Cinema Great Director profiles on Quentin Tarantino and John Cassavetes and a book on Stanley Kubrick.